 Policies may also provide code upgrade coverage (typically with an additional premium charged) to pay for costs of rebuilding based on updated building codes that have been adopted since the home was originally built.
-One expert notes that code upgrades for a home built before the early 2000s can drive up construction costs by as much as 20%.
+It's estimated that code upgrades for a home built before the early 2000s can drive up construction costs by as much as 20%.